charissero/Routes/design.md

-# Design
+# Design - documentation and wireframe/flow

-## Design explanation : Below describes the user journey for requesting a cycling route (UC1) and managing past saved routes (UC2) within the app, illustrated in the wireflow/wireframe.
+### Design explanation : Below describes the user journey for requesting a cycling route (UC1) and managing past saved routes (UC2) within the app, illustrated in the wireflow/wireframe.
 - There is also additional notation to account for how variations can be illustrated in alignment with the requirements.

 # UC1